Neurotransmitters (Amino Acid)

 - Permeable to Na⁺, K⁺, and sometimes Ca²⁺

-GABACHomomeric or heteromeric assemblies of ρ subunitsIonotropic; Cl- channel with slower kinetics than GABAAResistant to GABAA and GABAB specific modulators like bicuculline and baclofen
+GABACGABAergicHomomeric or heteromeric assemblies of ρ subunitsIonotropic; Cl⁻ channel with slower kinetics than GABAA

-For more detailed information, you can visit the original source here.
+For more detailed information, you can visit the original source here and here.